Cave-8/Web-technology-project/README.md

 # Web technology project
-A playlist manager developed in two version with a common frontend managed by mySQL workbench:
+A playlist manager developed in two version.

+# Backend
+Written using Java servlet to manage backend.<br>
+MySQL Workbench was used as DBMS.

+# Frontend
+Written in two versions (with a common backend):
-- A version written in pure HTML with Thymeleaf as engine,
+- A pure HTML version with the usage of Thymeleaf an template engine,
-- A version written in pure Javascript.
+- A pure Javascript version.<br>
+Both rely on basic HTML pages.